-Here you can download the object_reference_cameras.zip add-on file (requires Blender 2.8)
+Here you can download the object_reference_cameras.zip add-on file (requires Blender 2.8 or later)

 Before using this tutorial, you should install Reference Cameras add-on in your Blender (Here is a description how to do it).